 Data Availability and Use

 This draft report was released on 3 November 2016.
-You are invited to examine the draft report and to make written submissions by 12 December 2016.
+You were invited to examine the draft report and to make written submissions by 12 December 2016.

 The final report is expected to be handed to the Australian Government in March 2017.

 Download the overview

 - Overview - Data Availability and Use - Draft report (PDF - 648 Kb)

 - Overview - Data Availability and Use - Draft report (Word - 389 Kb)

 Download the draft report

 - Data Availability and Use - Draft report (PDF - 4757 Kb)

 - Data Availability and Use - Draft report (Word/Zip - 5799 Kb)